aron123/node-barion/README.md

     });
 ```

+## Secure vs. insecure mode
+The `node-barion` module can work in 2 different modes that can be set with the `Secure` (boolean) field when instantiating a new Barion object.
+The field's default value is `true` (Secure Mode).

+When the `Secure` field's value is `true`, the module works in "Secure Mode".
+In this mode, the module does some checks and transformations (if necessary) on the given object before sends it to the Barion API.
+If it finds any error, that cannot be fixed automatically, it throws `BarionModelError`.

+The following steps are applied to all input objects:

+  1) **Sanitizing the object**:

+  - The module strips any unknown fields from the input object (just the documented fields are transmitted to the Barion API).

+  - The module converts every field names to PascalCase (as you can see in the Barion Docs).

+  - If there are ambiguous field names (e.g. paymentid and PaymentId too), the module throws an error.

+  2) **Validating the object**: The module runs syntactic and semantic checks on the given values (e.g. checks if PaymentId is a string and a valid GUID).
+If something is wrong, it throws an error.

+  3) **Building the request object**: The module produces the object that will be transmitted to the Barion API.
+It merges the Barion instance's default values with values in the input object.
+Fields in the given object are override default values (except the `POSKey` field).

+  4) **Sending the request to the Barion API**: If building the request object was successful, the module sends the request to the Barion API, and returns its response.
+If there are username and password in the input object, the module uses [Basic Authentication](https://docs.barion.com/Basic_authentication), and does not transmit credentials as query parameters.

+When the `Secure` field's value is `false`, the module works in "Insecure Mode".
+This means that the module does not run any checks and transformations on the input object.
+In this mode, the module only attaches `POSKey` to the given object and sends it to the Barion API "as is".
+As in this mode, `node-barion` does not know any semantic meaning of the input object's fields, it can send credentials (username and password) as query parameters to the Barion API. **This is not secure**, because these parameters can be logged by servers (e.g. firewalls) in plain text, even if HTTPS connection is used.

 ## Future improvements
   - Make available to set optional fields as defaults (e.g. ``callbackUrl``).
   - Support automatic reservation finalization / payment refund (fill the ``Transactions`` field via ``getPaymentState``)